Understanding Hemochromatosis and Iron Overload

-However, this condition of iron overload is massively under-diagnosed or misdiagnosed and thus numerous people have the condition and do not know it.
+Iron overload and hemochromatosis are frequently under-diagnosed or misdiagnosed.
+As a result, numerous people have the condition and do not know it.

-In fact, estimates show 1 in 9 people of Northern European descent are carriers of the HFE gene mutation that can cause this disease of iron overload and 1 in 200 carry two genes.
+Some estimates show that 1 in 9 people of Northern European descent are carriers of the HFE gene mutation that can lead to hereditary hemochromatosis.

 It is also possible you are having a hard time pronouncing, or even spelling, hemochromatosis!

 Hereditary hemochromatosis is a genetic metabolic disorder of excess iron absorption from the diet.

 While blood levels of iron may be elevated, the primary problem stems from the accumulation of iron in the body’s cells, tissues, and organs.

 The process of iron overload is typically slow to develop.
 It may not affect a person’s health until they are in their 30s or 40s or even their 50s or 60s.